Orthodontic treatment comes with its own set of questions. We’ve answered some of the most common ones we get asked by our patients.

 How much will treatment cost?

 Costs will vary depending on the type and complexity of the treatment.
 This is different for each patient so our orthodontist will give you an estimation at your first consultation.
 Affordable interest-free payment plans are available to help you spread the cost of your treatment.
-Alternatively a discount is available for pre-payment.
+Alternatively, retainers or teeth whitening is available for pre-payment (subject to terms and conditions).

 Will it hurt?